onefact/jax-tpu-quickstart/README.md

     - Type `ssh` and select "Remote-SSH: Connect to Host...".
     - Click on the server name you set in `~/.ssh/config` (e.g., `tpuv3-8-1`).

 5. **Setup Completion**: Once VSCode completes the setup on the server, you can develop directly on the server with VSCode.
+The name tpuv3-8-1 should apepar when you click Connect to Host

 ![Screenshot](images/3.png)